johnnynunez/Xiaomi-Mi-Air/README.md

 * FileVault Disk encryption (Always make a backup before switching on!!!)

 ### Half working:
-* [Wifi Intel](https://github.com/johnnync13/Xiaomi-Mi-Air/tree/master/WIFI) (still buggy for now)
+* [Wifi Intel](https://github.com/johnnync13/Xiaomi-Mi-Air/tree/master/WIFI) Is stable now.
+Only implemented 11n stack but in the future 11ac y 11ax will be implemented.
+You only need install HeliPort app.
 * Bluetooth Intel (no Airdrop, Handoff or Continuity on Intel BT) **Caution: Intel Bluetooth kexts can cause frequent kernel panics / crashes when using sleep/wake.
-Either disable Bluetooth kexts or make sure the laptop doesn't sleep.
-Please see the [numerous issues](https://github.com/johnnync13/Xiaomi-Mi-Air/issues?q=is%3Aissue+is%3Aclosed+panic+sleep) for more info.**
+This now is fixed on the last version kext

 ### Not working:
 * Nvidia GPU (MX150/GP108) (Not supported under macOS and probably never will be)